 In the past it has only mildly affected the running of the festival, the show goes on rain or shine, bring an umbrella!

 HOW IT WORKS:

-The first half of the festival focuses on activities and booths.
-These include student organizations and clubs as well as community groups.
+The first half of the festival focuses on activities, booths and student creations.
+These include student organizations, clubs, community groups and student musical acts of various genres.
 During the day there are many non-Wulapalooza sponsored activities and booths provided by various student groups.

 The evening portion of the festival is mainly an awesome concert on Brown Field.
 See the Lineup page for more details about the bands.